boxuanzhang/backend-test-php/README.md

 #### Task 1 - Add seeds

-Currently none of our models have seeds, this makes it hard to test the application and for our frontend team to work on the interface.
+Currently our seeds are incomplete.
+This makes it hard to test the application and for our frontend team to work on the interface.
 Please add seeds for the following models:

-TODO
+- Sections
+- Topics
+- Messages

+It would be great of there were some message seeds demonstrating the nested parent_id relationship that messages within a topic can have.

 #### Task 2 - Add authentication

 Our API currently does not have any authentication defined.
 Please protect the following routes with an auth scheme that requires a valid API key.

-TODO: List routes, more explanation

-#### Task 3 - Improve database performance

-Currently none of the database tables have any indexes defined.

-* Identify and define any indexes
-* Explain how you measured the performance improvements

-TODO
+- Protect all routes with an API key that identifies the `User`
+- The route for creating a new user probably shouldn't require an API key since that will make it quite hard to register.

-#### Task 4 - Refactor controller
+#### Task 3 - Refactor the thread controller

-The controller method `App\Http\Controllers\Api\SomeController::someMethod()` has been put together by one of our developers in a hurry, but now it's time to refactor it into something more readable and maintable.
+The controller  `App\Http\Controllers\Api\TopicThreadController` has been put together by one of our developers in a hurry.
+This controller returns a nested list of messages for a particular topic but now it's time to refactor it into something more readable and maintable.

 * Write a test that shows that the current controller works
-* Refactor controller
+* Refactor controller for readability / perfomance / etc.
 * Create any methods and/or classes you deem necessary
 * Improve any logic
 * Refine the test (if necessary)

-TODO

-#### Task 5 - Transform output
+#### Task 4 - Transform output

-Our controller methods currently return our api output via Model->toArray() and Collection->toArray(), but it's becoming a problem because every time we update our model properties we break what is expected from our API.
+Our controller methods currently return our api output by just returning the model directly, but it's becoming a problem because every time we update our model properties we break what is expected from our API.
 Also, we would like all our dates to be returned in UTC format.

-* Change the methods in `SomeOtherController` to transform the output
+* Change the methods in `Api\UserProfileController` and `Api\MessageController` to transform the output resources.
+* Only return the resource fields necessary.
-* Ensure all dates are returned in UTC format
+* Ensure all dates are output in UTC format.
+* Write a test to ensure that it outputs what you expect it to.

 Note there are packages available that can help you with this, or you can roll your own solution.

+#### Task 5 - Add total messages to the Section and Topic endpoints

+Those damn UI designers just sent us another update.
+When listing the sections and topics they want to be able to show the number of messages contained within:

+- Extend the Section and Topic controllers to include a `total_messages` field in their output.

 #### Task 6 - Add user avatars

-Our UX team has made an update, and they'd like to add avatars to user profiles.
-Please implement the ability for our users to have a single avatar image:
+Our UX team has made an update, and they'd like us to add avatars to `user` profiles so that the design 'pops'.
+Please implement the ability for our users to have a single OPTIONAL avatar image on their profile:

-- Extend models and migrations, and seeds
+- Extend models and migrations, and seeds.
-- Create appropriate methods or controllers
+- Create appropriate methods or controllers.
-- Write appropriate test to ensure that you can fetch and update an avatar for a user
+- Write appropriate test to ensure that you can retrieve and update an avatar for a user.
+- Would be good if the image storage was flexible enough to change to an s3 bucket in the future.
+- Update any resource transformations so that the user profile includes the avatar URL (if an avatar is set).

+#### Task 7 - Allow topic owners to highlight interesting messages

+Topic owners want a way to be able to "highlight" interesting messages within the thread.

+Update the appropriate endpoint to:

+- Allow user that owns a topic should be able to "highlight a message" `is_highlight`

+#### Task 8 - Add moderators

+We'd like to empower some of our users to do all the heavy-lifting for us.
+In order to do this, we will need to be able to set various users as moderators.

+The role of those users will be to:

+- Approve new topics - by default new topics should now be not approved by default, and not show in any list until they are approved.
+- Flag bad messages - add the ability to flag a bad message so it is no longer

+#### Task 9 - Auto-approve new topics

+Our forum is on fire, and now that topics require approval, we're worried that some moderators are a bit lazy and wont be able to keep up with all the new topics.

+- Setup a command that can be added to our server cron that will auto-approve topics after 3 days if they have not already been approved.

+#### Task 10 - Fix the users endpoints

+It looks like we've got a few role/security related issues we need you to clean up in the users endpoints.

+- Only Authed users can update their own account.
+- Only moderators can update other user's accounts.
+- Only moderators can delete accounts.
+- When you delete a user, all of that user's topics and messages should also be deleted, or flagged somehow.

-#### Task 7 - Add a new endpoint which does X
+#### Task 11 - Add a new endpoint which gives you all the messages for a topic

-TODO
+We already have a global endpoint for fetching messages, but we need to get them for a particular topic ID.

+- Create a new endpoint which returns only messages for a given topic.
+- Allow ordering by date, or alphabetically.

-#### Task 8 - Add not null constraint
+#### Task 12 - Add not null constraint

-The column in `tableX` currently permits null values.
-Unfortunately, we already have 100 records, and our system is in production!
+The `nickname` column in the `users` currently permits null values.
+Unfortunately, we already have 50 users.
+Some of them will have null values - and our and our forum is in production!

 * Update the model(s)
-* Update the database migration(s)
+* Add appropriate database migration(s)
-* Handle migration of existing data
+* Handle migration of existing data through the appropriate means
 * Update any data transformations for the resource

-TODO
-TODO: We need to fake a 100 records
+#### Task 13 - Add pagination to the messages controller

+Wwoww, we're so popular right nowQ  The list of messages returned from the GET `/api/v1/messages` endpoint is pretty big.

+- Implement pagination on the messages controller.
+- The response should include the pagination details for fetching the next page.

-#### Task 9 -  Identify the issue with this section of code
+#### Task 14 - Fix the messages controller

-It looks like there's a problem in one of our endpoints.

-* Identify the issue
-* Update the code

-TODO
+Ok so there's a couple of big problems with the messages controller.

+- The validation is pretty bad
+- You shouldn't be able to link a message to a parent_id that doesn't share the same topic_id
+- We need a test to ensure that all this is working

-#### Task 10 - Document a controller
+#### Task 15 - Document the messages controller

-One of our customers has asked how to use the API for `some resource`, but we don't have any documentation :(
+Our frontend dev's keep asking us how to use the API for `Api\MessageController`, but we don't have any documentation :( Help us by documenting this controller, including the available input.

 * We like the OpenAPI 3.0 spec (swagger)
-* You can use another spec/format but if soplease explain the advantages.
+* You can use another spec/format but if so please explain the advantages.
 * You only need to document the one controller.

+#### Task 16 - Improve database indexes

+Currently none of the database tables have any indexes defined.

+* Add indexes where appropriate (hint: sections, messages, topics)
+* Explain how you measured the usefulness of these indexes
+* Don't add indexes that wont be used though

-#### Task 11 - Dockerize this application
+#### Task 17 - Dockerize this application

 We've been having some trouble reproducing some issues between staging and dev.
 The developer of this application, has appropriately told support "Works for me", but we think there might be a better way:

 * Dockerize this application
-* Explain the benefits of using docker

-TODO
+* Include instructions how to fire up your application

-#### Task 12 - Write a new README
+#### Task 18 - Write a new README

 Now that you've completed the tasks, please replace this README with a suitable one for the project.
 It should provide a good overview of your project, how it should be installed and configured for DEV and PROD and an explanation of anything that is currently incomplete.
 Perhaps some ideas for what could be improved in the future.